itxzabdullah/itxzabdullah/README.md

 •	A Software Engineering student with experience in building and testing full-stack applications, with a strong interest in AI, ML and Automation.

-•	Founder of Techie Hub, an AI-powered event discovery platform specifically for Tech-related Events happening in Karachi.
+•	Building Techie Hub, an AI-powered event discovery platform specifically for Tech-related Events happening in Karachi.

 •	Hands-on experience across product research, API/manual testing tools (Postman, Swagger, SonarQube) and AI integration.